 Both IU and Purdue University are widely recognized for academic excellence, but their reputations cater to different strengths.

-- Indiana University : IU consistently ranks among the top public universities in the U.S., and it boasts multiple renowned programs.
-The Kelley School of Business is a top 10 business school, the Jacobs School of Music is recognized as one of the best music programs in the world, and the School of Public and Environmental Affairs ranks highly for public affairs and nonprofit management.
+- Indiana University: IU consistently ranks among the top public universities in the U.S., and it boasts multiple renowned programs.
+The Kelley School of Business is a top 10 business school (ranked #9 nationally for 2026 by U.S. News), the Jacobs School of Music is recognized as one of the best music programs in the world, and the O’Neill School of Public and Environmental Affairs ranks #1 in the U.S. for environmental policy and management.

 Acceptance Rate